darkundeshubham11/Qafox_Project/README.md

 ![Qafox Logo](https://github.com/user-attachments/assets/4cfa5c19-ec80-4a52-b13f-48aa9cc26eb3)

-# BEWAKOOF - A NEW AGE ONLINE SHOPPING EXPERIENCE
+# Qafox - A NEW AGE ONLINE SHOPPING EXPERIENCE

-Founded in 2012, Bewakoof® is a lifestyle fashion brand that makes creative, distinctive fashion for the trendy, contemporary Indian.
-Bewakoof® was created on the principle of creating impact through innovation, honesty, and thoughtfulness.
+Qafox is an online store where you can purchase electronic products like mobiles, iPhones, MacBooks, cameras, and more.
+Qafox was founded on the principles of creating impact through innovation, honesty, and thoughtfulness.

 ## Objective